 The Wenas 17,000 year old Columbian Mammoth and Bison Antiquus bones, that have been at CWU's Lab, are being returned to the Mayos in Selah, as the research is being completed by Professor Lubinski.
 The Mayos and the WMF will be displaying selected bones in the Mobile Educational Exhibit, and at dig site events.
 We are looking forward to adding the Columbian Mammoth's Femur and Humerus bones to the collection soon.
 Thank You Central WA Univeristy, Professor Lubinski and Lynn Bethke, for all your excellent work and support of this project.

 YOU CAN MAKE A DIFFERENCE!

 Go to the Donations page to see the ways you can contribute.
 You can make a difference by helping bring the Wenas Mammoth Mobile Educational Exhibit to local schools and events and opening opportunities at the dig site.
 We charge a nominal fee for the Mobile Educational Exhibit to cover costs, and hope that additional donations will help our educational program grow.
-Please help us plant the seed in young minds to grow an interest in the mysteries and excitement of science.
+Please help us plant the seeds in young minds to grow into an interest in the mysteries and excitement of science.
 This could begin a pathway into a science industry career for your child or grandchild.